 The enzyme inhibition is discussed below

-Competitive inhibitors can accommodate themselves into the active site of the enzyme preventing substrate approach.
+Competitive inhibitors can bind to the active site of the enzyme preventing binding of another substrate.

 These substances bind themselves to the enzyme and directly fight the substrate for the chance to bind onto the active site.